axllent/wireguard-vanity-keygen/README.md

 - Search multiple prefixes at once
 - Exit after results limit reached (defaults to 1)
 - Displays probability and estimated runtime based on quick benchmark
+- Optional JSON output of results to file

 ## Usage options